 The first layer, the one right on the skin, needs to transport moisture away from the body and keep it dry.
 It should help regulate temperature and humidity, has to cool when you sweet, and warm you in cold weather

 Today, functional underwear made of synthetic fibers such as polyester or polypropylene is the best choice in warm and moderate temperatures.
-Synthetic fabrics, merino wool blend fabrics or 100% merino wool underwear is suitable for cold temperatures.
-Functional underwear should fit snug, crease-free and be comfortable on the skin.
-Ideally, seams are flat to avoid chafing, an incorporated antibacterial finish, such as silver ions prevents odor.
+Synthetic fabrics, merino wool blend fabrics, or 100% merino wool underwear is suitable for cold temperatures.
+Functional underwear should fit snug, crease-free, and be comfortable on the skin.
+Ideally, seams are flat to avoid chafing, and an incorporated antibacterial finish, such as silver ions prevents odor.
 Merino wool as a natural product combines all the positive properties of synthetic fibers, and because wool is self-cleaning, it does not smell even after prolonged use.

 Middle Layer: Insulation